123datalearning/123datalearning.github.io/index.md

 layout: default
 ---

-# 123 [Data, Learning]
+# 123 Data Learning

 > Your data, at scale.

 Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with more than 15 years of expertise in large-scale
-data-driven systems, **123 Data Learning** is devoted to help its customers to overcome their _never-ending_ Big Data challenges.
+data-driven systems, **123 Data Learning** helps its customers to overcome their _never-ending_ Big Data challenges.

 We are there to help you to make the right decision when choosing one or more Big Data technologies and get them up & running all along with your